UK retailer B&M seeks to list shares in busy day for London offerings

 Several people familiar with the matter said that the listing could value the company at anything from 2.5 billion pounds to in excess of 3 billion pounds.

-London has seen a massive surge in activity in recent months, with 30 companies raising $7.4 billion in the year so far, up 163 percent on last year, according to Thomson Reuters data last week.
+London has seen a massive surge in activity in recent months, with 30 companies raising $7.4 billion (4.38 billion pounds) in the year so far, up 163 percent on last year, according to Thomson Reuters data last week.

 B&M, which sells everything from trampolines to barbecues, said it would raise gross proceeds of 75 million pounds.